Lei Jiayin: 2011–2015: Rising popularity

-He won the Best New Actor award af the 3rd LeTV Awards.
+He won the Best New Actor award at the 3rd LeTV Awards.

 In 2013, Lei starred alongside Tong Liya in the urban melodrama Weaning, which was his first time using a dialect in a television series.

 In 2015, Lei starred alongside Yuan Shanshan in the family drama The Nanny Man.
 In the same year, he starred in crime suspense film Memento Mori, where he played a lawyer.

 2017–present: Breakthrough and continued success

 In 2017, Lei starred in the romance television series The First Half of My Life adapted from the original novel by Hong Kong female writer Yi Shu.
 The television series was a major ratings hit in China and Lei gained increased recognition with his portrayal.

 He then starred in period television series White Deer Plain adapted from Chen Zhongshi's representative work of the same name.